Visiting Florence

 Most international travelers fly into Florence Peretola Airport (airport code: FLR), also known as Amerigo Vespucci Airport, located just outside the city.
 Visitors have two options for getting to the city center from FLR.

-Taxi: The cost of a taxi from the Florence airport to the city center costs around €20 euro and €1 euro for each piece of luggage.
+Taxi: The cost of a taxi from the Florence airport to the city center costs around €22 and €1 for each piece of luggage.
 The taxi stand is to the right just after exiting the airport.

-Tram: The local GEST tram provides transportation from the Florence airport into the city.
-Tickets can be purchased from the ticket machine at the tram stop for €1.50 one way.
-The tram stop is located to the left, as you exit the airport and runs frequently.
+Tram: The local Autolinee Toscane tram provides transportation from the Florence airport into the city.
+Tickets can be purchased from the ticket machine at the tram stop for €1.70 one way.
+The tram stop is located to the left, as you exit the airport and run frequently.
 The ride into the city takes about 20 minutes.
 The tram arrives at the Alamanni stop, which is right in front of the Santa Maria Novella Train Station.
 For more information on the tram timing see the GEST website.

 Five Stars

-Lungarno Hotels: Borgo San Jacopo 14. +39 055 27261.
+Lungarno Hotels: Borgo San Jacopo, 14. +39 055 27261.
 Located near the Ponte Vecchio in the heart of Florence, these spaces are modern, chic, and ideal for guests looking for truly luxurious accommodations.

-Westin Excelsior: Piazza Ognissanti 3. +39 055 27151.
+Westin Excelsior: Piazza Ognissanti, 3. +39 055 27151.
 This hotel was named on the Condé Nast Traveler Gold Lists, and is located on the Arno river very near Florence’s main museums, churches, and shopping areas.

 Four Stars

-Hotel River: Lungarno della Zecca Vecchia 18. +39 055 2343529.
+Hotel River: Lungarno della Zecca Vecchia, 18. +39 055 2343529.
 The Hotel River is in a beautifully refurbished Florentine building with a traditional charm and all the modern comforts, including free wifi.

 Hotel Cellai: Via 27 Aprile 14, 52/R. +39 055489291.
 Hotel Cellai is located in the San Lorenzo area in an intimate and charming atmosphere, with high quality comfort and traditional Tuscan hospitality.